 “We provide a family centered approach to caring for sick infants,” says Larry Eggert, MD.
 “We find that as family members spend more time with these babies, they become more comfortable caring for them.
 The babies thrive sooner and often are able to go home earlier.

-The NICU at Dixie Regional boasts excellent outcomes including fewer days on a ventilator, low invasive line days and no ventilator associated pneumonia (a complication of prematurity) over recent years.
+The NICU at St. George Regional boasts excellent outcomes including fewer days on a ventilator, low invasive line days and no ventilator associated pneumonia (a complication of prematurity) over recent years.

 NICU Graduate Clinic